Gabirodz/tcomp/README.md

 ## How it works

+Note: If you cannot see the images, check out this section in https://github.com/Gabirodz/tcomp.

 `tcomp` is based on Huffman Coding to encode and decode the text file.

 The main data structure of `tcomp` is the `HuffTree`.